-Philadelphia didn't invent the queer rights movement.
-It just held the first organized protests four years before Stonewall, then went home and ordered a cheesesteak.
+Philadelphia held the first organized civil rights protests on Independence Hall's lawn four years before Stonewall, then went home and ordered a cheesesteak.
+The city has never once asked for credit.

 The stuff your travel guide buries on page 47